OBOFoundry/OBOFoundry.github.io/resources.md

 - [An Intrepid Guide to Ontologies](http://www.mkbergman.com/date/2007/05/16/), by Mike Bergman, posted on May 16, 2007 in Adaptive Information, Description Logics, Ontologies, Semantic Web, Structured Web
 - [Monkeying around with OWL](https://douroucouli.wordpress.com/): a technical blog on ontologies and ontology engineering by Chris Mungall.
 - [Feed your head](https://robertdavidstevens.wordpress.com/): a technical blog on ontologies and ontology engineering by Robert Stevens.
-- [Biomedical ontologies, data integration and annotation, British sense of humour](http://drjamesmalone.blogspot.com/):a technical blog on ontologies and ontology engineering by James Malone.
+- [Biomedical ontologies, data integration and annotation, British sense of humour](http://drjamesmalone.blogspot.com/): a technical blog on ontologies and ontology engineering by James Malone.
 - [What are Ontologies?](https://www.ontotext.com/knowledgehub/fundamentals/what-are-ontologies/)
 - [Semantic Web for the Working Ontologist](http://workingontologist.org/), Second Edition by Dean Allemang and James Hendler
 - [Linked Data Patterns: A pattern catalogue for modelling, publishing, and consuming Linked Data](http://patterns.dataincubator.org/book/) by Leigh Dodds and Ian Davis